 Eat your way to health this winter!
 You need to eat healthy to stay healthy this winter.
 A diet containing a lot of fruits, vegetables and lean protein works well for me.
 If you’re struggling to get the recommended servings of fruit and vegetables each day, try juicing them.

 Plan your meals so that you have no excuse for not eating right.
 Eating foods that are high in Vitamin C will help keep your immune system strong, so include citrus fruits, kiwi, and broccoli in your winter diet.
 A healthy diet will also help you by fighting hunger, keeping your mood stable and decreasing your stress levels.

 Physical activity is essential to winter health.
 Continue your exercise routine through the winter to stay fit, boost your immune system function, decrease your stress level and keep your weight down.
 Always try to add at least a half hour of exercise to your day.
 Not only will it help you to stay healthy this winter, but it will also give you more energy.

 Not all exercise has to be at the gym.
 Head outside on the nicer winter days and get some much-needed fresh air.
 Deep breathing, exercise and relaxing in the fresh air will make you feel amazing and totally recharge your batteries.

 As children, we learned that hand washing is important.
 Frequent hand washing is one of the best ways to prevent the spread of germs and control infection.
 Be extra diligent about hand washing during the cold and flu season.
 Also, always remember to wash your hands before touching your face or eyes.

 Get Enough Sleep

-Getting about eight hours of sleep every night is essential for avoiding dark circles under the eyes and it is also essential to keeping healthy.
+Getting about eight hours of sleep every night is essential for avoiding dark circles under the eyes, and it is also essential to keeping healthy.
+It is so important for those that want to stay healthy this winter.
 During the winter months with work, holidays and other activities, it is typical for sleep to be neglected.
 Don’t let that happen!